roxy-cym/trash-classifier/README.md

 # Model
 - Transfer learning
 Under transfer learning, there are many different models in the Edge impulse.
-As can be seen in Table 1 .
+As can be seen in Table below .
 The MobileNet focus on lightweight CNN networks in mobile or embedded devices.
 Compared with the traditional convolutional neural network, the model parameters and the amount of computation are greatly reduced on the premise that the accuracy rate is slightly reduced.
 In the MobileNet v2 network, compared with the MobileNet V1 network, the accuracy rate is higher, and the model is smaller.
 <div align=center><img width="600" height="200" src="https://github.com/roxy-cym/trash-classifier/blob/main/imgs/table1.png"/></div>

 - CNN
 In the field of pattern recognition and classifications, convolution neural networks (CNN) also show excellent success.
-For CNN, you need to do more preprocessing of the dataset, but with transfer learning, you only need to do little processing of the dataset, like resizing to 96 x 96 or 160 x160 according to selected Pre-trained Models (MobileNetV1&MobileNetV2).
+For CNN, the dataset need to do more preprocessing, but with transfer learning,  little processing of the dataset need to be done , like resizing to 96 x 96 or 160 x160 according to selected Pre-trained Models (MobileNetV1&MobileNetV2).
 This saves much time for preprocessing data.
 Pretrained Models provides much greater accuracy for completely new dataset such as image dataset.
 As I use transfer learning for this project gives higher accuracy.
 In comparison, CNN gives lesser accuracy than transfer learning.
 - Difference
 **Advantages of Transfer Learning**
 	1. Transfer learning is useful for insufficient data and imbalanced class problems.
 So that we can limit training data and training time, it can give nearly a hundred percent of accuracy for less amount of data.